Today I’m sharing the art of makingoatmeal with spiced berries you may want to eat every day.

 Food Can Be a Powerful Tool for Creating Health

-The food we eat has a major impact on our health, but the way we prepare it can also have an effect.
+The food we eat significantly impacts our health, but how we prepare it can also have an effect.
 Eating a diet high in processed foods, sugar, and unhealthy fats can lead to many health problems, such as obesity and heart disease.
-But what if I told you that changing just one of these factors could make all the difference?
-Just by cooking a meal with healthier ingredients, you can improve your health.
-Here are some tips to cook a vegan soup that is nutritious and delicious!
+Furthermore, what if I told you that changing these factors could make all the difference?
+You can improve your health by cooking your meals with whole food and plant-based ingredients.
+First, grab this free recipe ebook that incorporates flavors and principles from my Ayurvedic and Lifestyle Medicine training, and it is 100% plant-based.
+Then let me know what you have made.

 Add Flavors Rich in Phytonutrients to this Oatmeal with Spiced Berries